 Difference Between a Public Insurance Adjuster and an Insurance Adjuster

 So, what is the difference between an insurance company adjuster and a public adjuster?

 The insurance adjuster works for the insurance company.
 He works on their behalf to get information about claims and come up with the proposed repairs and what they would cost for the repairs.
 The public adjuster would be hired and paid by the homeowner.

 Both do the same tasks of evaluating and assessing the damage.
 Both will write up proposals for repairs and their costs.
 The key difference is who employs them to do that task.

 Let’s take a closer look at the pros and cons of both kinds of adjusters.

-The insurance company employs adjuster to go to homes and survey damage.
+The insurance company employs an adjuster to go to homes and survey damage.
 They are typically very knowledgeable about the trades of building or repairing a house.
-Often they are individuals who have a contractor’s license or who have worked in the field in the past.
+Often, they have a contractor’s license or have worked in the field in the past.

 They need to be highly knowledgeable about home construction as they evaluate damages and propose what it will cost to make the necessary repairs.

 Positive of an Insurance Adjuster